Opportunity: Francis Chagrin Awards

 Want that helping hand in creating your new work?

 The Francis Chagrin Award is for composers looking for that quick top-up to get them to the next step in creating new work.
 An easy application process could lead to getting awarded on average £100 for costs associated with composing.
-Apply now before the next deadline at Noon on 27th February 2017.
+Apply now before the next deadline at Noon Monday 14th August 2017.

 "Sound and Music is committed to supporting the extraordinary range of practices that make up new music in the UK, and this new award aims to provide regular support towards the costs associated with the making of work.
 Whatever style you are working in, whatever background you are from, if you are struggling with the costs of composing a new work, I would urge you to consider an application.”
 Richard Whitelaw, Sound and Music’s Head of Programmes

 Find out more about previous recipients of the Francis Chagrin Awards here.